Soldelli/starter-academic/content/project/deepflamelet/index.md

 ---
 title: "Large eddy simulation with flamelet progress variable approach combined with artificial neural network acceleration"
-subtitle: 'Cross-department collaboration for Deep Learning application to Flames simulations.'
+summary: 'Cross-department collaboration for Deep Learning application to Flames simulations.'

+tags:
+date: "2017-07-01T00:00:00Z"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here